zolfran/AgVend-Developer-Test/README.md

   - `DELETE /books/<isbn>` - Delete a book.

 ### Frontend Development
 - Create a user interface to interact with the above API endpoints.
-  - Use Django templates or React.
+This environment is using Django HTML templates.
+  - Navigate to the hello_world/templates directory.
+Here is where you will find the "add book" page (add_book.html) and the landing page (the first loaded screen you see) -- index.html.
+Make an update to the index.html and the environment should auto-save and update.
-  - Ensure the interface is user-friendly and responsive.
+  - Additional points for any interfaces built that are user-friendly and responsive.
+  - Additional points if you add more HTML pages for more functionalities you build in the /core/views.py file.

 ### Database Management
+- Review the database model in the hello_world/models.py file.
+- The model you need for this app has already been built, just review the table.
 - Write SQL queries to:
   - Retrieve books by a specific author.
   - Find the top 5 most expensive books.
   - Update the price of a book by its ISBN.
   - Delete all books with zero stock.
+- You can either turn these SQL Queries into functions in the views.py file, or you can just write the queries in pure SQL in a new file and leave the logic unintegrated for now.
 - Explain how you would optimize the database for performance.

 ### Code Review and Debugging